Logende/GraphQLQueryNameConsistency/dataset_generator/readme.md

 Execute
 `python3 dataset_generator/combine_extracted_queries.py`

-This will read all the extracted operations and fragments from Step 1 and combine them into one singular `dataset.json` file.
+This will read all the extracted operations and fragments from Step 1 and combine them into one singular `dataset_pos.json` file.
 In this step, only operations are considered and fragments are ignored.
 JSON format is used for increased performance in comparison to YAML.

+## Generate negative dataset

+Execute
+`python3 dataset_generator/generate_negative_dataset.py`

+This will randomly mix up name-query pairs of the positive dataset and put the results into a new file `dataset_neg_json`.
+The length of the negative dataset will be the same as the length of the positive dataset.

+## Splitting into train, validation and test
+TODO: write this

 TODO:
 To queries add: file path, repo name, commit ID

-Options:
-CodeT5: produce "consistent" or "inconsistent"

-OR: attach smaller model on top of codet5 (classification head)
+# Finetuning